Residential Reentry Centers (RRCs)

 Home Confinement is another form of community confinement.
 While on Home Confinement, an inmate is able to live at home with family.
 In most cases, the inmate begins in a halfway house.
 Then, after staff members in the halfway house complete their assessment, they transfer the inmate to home confinement as soon as he is eligible.
 The Second Chance Act provides that an inmate may serve up to the final six months of the sentence on Home Confinement.

 In some instances, the judge imposes a split sentence.
 That sentence may require a period of time in prison, followed by a period of time on Home Confinement.
 If the judge orders such a sentence, the inmate may transfer directly from the prison to home confinement.
 In that situation, the inmate concludes his obligation to the BOP when his time in custody ends, and he transitions to the custody of a federal probation officer.
 The probation officer rather than BOP of halfway house personnel will oversee inmate’s who serve a split sentence—while he is on the home confinement portion of the sentence.
 In the majority of cases, however, staff members of the halfway house oversee the inmate while he serves the portion of his sentence on home confinement.
 Frequently, the halfway house will make use of an electronic monitoring device for inmates on home confinement.
 Prison Professor discusses these issues later in the lesson.
-First we will address the halfway house, since the halfway house comes first for most inmates.

 The inmate will transfer from the prison to the RRC via a “furlough” transfer.
 Staff members will provide the inmate with travel accommodations if necessary, such as a bus pass and a plane ticket.
 In the alternative, an inmate’s family members may pick him up and transport him to the halfway house.
 The Case Manager will provide the inmate with a detailed itinerary and the inmate must agree to abide by that itinerary.